ItzYourHacker/Sxelfbot-v1/README.md

 The bot will now be active on your Discord account.
 Use commands as configured.

 2. Configuration
-config.json: Contains bot token, command prefix, and other customizable settings.
+utils.config: Contains user token, command prefix, and other customizable settings.

 # Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.